rajasoun/mac-onboard/README.md

 macOS Laptop setup for Developer with Docker Desktop & Applications.
 The primary purpose is to have a standard way of configuring a development environment that is simple, fast and completely automated.

-## Automation
+## Application & Tools Summary

-Automation script does following checks, configurations and application/tools installation.
+Following Applications & Tools are setup/teardown from the automation script

 <details>
 <summary>Containerization - Docker Desktop for Mac</summary>